Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 - EstimateShippingPrice("UIs", bool, default:true) - whether this utility is enabled.

 ## Unify Flower Colors
-This utility unifies flower colors to reduce occupying space according to its species.
+This utility unifies flower colors to reduce occupied spaces according to its species.
 In config file, you can change the color using "R, G, B, A" format.

 **[CONFIG]**